Book Russell McLarty

 As a Church of Scotland Minister, he also has an interest in Biblical Storytelling (http://www.nbsint.org/) where he will work with a group to have people absorbing Bible stories then telling them rather than reading the passages.

-Russell works as a storyteller, workshop leader and also offers sessions in organisational and community development to help people tell their own stories and create stories to give inspiration, direction and vision for the future.
+He has also lead sessions in organisational and community development to help people tell their own stories and create stories which can give inspiration, direction and vision for the future.